Ethics in Marketing: The Web of Lies

 You’re the best, so back it up

 But you really ARE the best, right?
 Some ranking agency has told you so.
 J.D.
 Powers & Associates or U.S. News & World Report has dubbed your company the best in a specific category.
 Just about every industry has an organization that recognizes outstanding companies in the field.
-In those cases, it’s perfectly find to toot your horn.
+In those cases, it’s perfectly fine to toot your horn.
 When you promote your company’s achievements, do so ethically and transparently:

 1. Use the exact verbiage used by the accrediting organization to promote your accolades